RyanRegalado/Undergraduate-Projects/README.md

 # Undergraduate-Projects

 # Hello, my name is Ryan Regalado.
-I am an undergraduate student at the University of Illinois studying Mathematics.
+I am a student at the University of Illinois studying Mathematics.